refenv/cijoe/docs/source/packages/qemu/scripts/guest_initialize.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--guest_name GUEST_NAME``

-  Name of the qemu guest.
+  Name of the qemu guest. (default: None)

 * ``--system_image_name SYSTEM_IMAGE_NAME``

   Name of the system image.
-This will overwrite any system image name defined in the configuration file.
+This will overwrite any system image name defined in the configuration file. (default: None)